blacktwin/JBOPS/killstream/limiterr_readme.md

 Arguments:
 ```
---jbop watch --username {username} --sessionId {session_id} --limit plays=3 --notify 1 --killMessage You have met your limit of 3 watches.
+--jbop watch --username {username} --sessionId {session_id} --limit plays=3 --notify 1 --killMessage 'You have met your limit of 3 watches.'
 ```

 ### Limit user to total time watching